Basic Terminology in Graph Theory

 - Each node has a unique ID.

-- Edges can be directed (Directed Graph) or undirected (Undirected Graph).
+- Edges can be directed (directed graph) or undirected (undirected graph).

-- Edges can have weights (Weighted Graph) or no weights (Unweighted Graph).
+- Edges can have weights (weighted graph) or no weights (unweighted graph).

 Edge Weights and Directions

-The diagram below shows a directed unweighted graph:
+The following is a directed unweighted graph:

-There is a directed edge from node 1
+In the graph, there is a directed edge from node 1

 to node 3